kubernetes/community/contributors/design-proposals/architecture.md

 requirements, affinity and anti-affinity specifications, and other constraints.

-Kubernetes supports user-provided schedulers and multiple concurrent cluster schedulers, using the shared-state approach pioneered by [Omega] (https://research.google.com/pubs/pub41684.html).
-In addition to the disadvantages of pessimistic concurrency described by the Omega paper, [two-level scheduling models] (http://mesos.berkeley.edu/mesos_tech_report.pdf) that hide information from the upper-level schedulers need to implement all of the same features in the lower-level scheduler as required by all upper-layer schedulers in order to ensure that their scheduling requests can be satisfied by available desired resources.
+Kubernetes supports user-provided schedulers and multiple concurrent cluster schedulers, using the shared-state approach pioneered by [Omega](https://research.google.com/pubs/pub41684.html).
+In addition to the disadvantages of pessimistic concurrency described by the Omega paper, [two-level scheduling models](http://mesos.berkeley.edu/mesos_tech_report.pdf) that hide information from the upper-level schedulers need to implement all of the same features in the lower-level scheduler as required by all upper-layer schedulers in order to ensure that their scheduling requests can be satisfied by available desired resources.